 You’ve been able to travel a lot and paint.
 What has been your favorite spot to paint at?

-I’ve been lucky enough to travel the world and paint with some of my best friends.
+I’ve been lucky enough to travel parts of the world and paint with some of my best friends.
 I’ve been able to travel to Italy, Canada, Texas, Colorado, Arizona, and all throughout the Midwest to paint.
 Like I was saying earlier, I always had the mindset to take it beyond Chicago.
 I want to be known as a nationwide graffiti artist; I don’t want to be boxed in as a southside graffiti writer.
 I’d have to say Arizona was one of my favorite spots to paint.
 I was able to do four pieces there.
 Houston and El paso were also good trips.

 What advice can you give any young artists?